amir-ebneabbasi/Network-Analysis/README.md

 # 🧠 Network Analysis of HCP Dataset

-This repository contains a network analysis of the Human Connectome Project (HCP) dataset**.
+This repository contains a network analysis of the Human Connectome Project (HCP) dataset.

 ---